-3. Budgets should be closely aligned with government-wide strategic priorities.
+2. Budgets should be closely aligned with the medium-term strategic priorities of government.

-- To promote alignment with the (multi-year) planning, prioritisation and goal-setting functions of government, the (annual) budgeting process should (a) develop a medium-term perspective, beyond the traditional annual cycle (see point 4 below); and (b) organise and structure the budget allocations in a way that corresponds readily with national objectives. - The CBA should have a close working relationship with the centre of government (i.e. prime minister's office or cabinet office), given the inter-dependencies between the budget process and the achievement of government-wide policies. - From time to time, governments may need to revisit or realign their fundamental priorities to take account of developments in the economy or in society.
-A periodic, comprehensive review of expenditure (see point 9 below) is a useful tool for ensuring that budgetary expectations are managed in line with government-wide developments.
+- To promote alignment with the multi-year planning, prioritisation and goal-setting functions of government, the budgeting process should (a) develop a stronger medium-term dimension, beyond the traditional annual cycle; and (b) organise and structure the budget allocations in a way that corresponds readily with national objectives. - A medium-term expenditure framework (MTEF) is an important tool in setting a basis for the annual budget.
+To be effective, an MTEF should have real force in setting boundaries for the main categories of expenditure, for each year of the medium-term horizon; should be fully aligned with the top-down budgetary constraints agreed by government; should be grounded upon realistic forecasts for baseline expenditure (i.e. using existing policies), including a clear outline of key assumptions used; should show the correspondence with expenditure objectives and deliverables from national strategic plans; and should include sufficient institutional incentives and flexibility to ensure that expenditure boundaries are respected. - The CBA should have a close working relationship with the other institutions at the centre of government (e.g. prime minister's office, cabinet office or planning ministry), given the interdependencies between the budget process and the achievement of government-wide policies. - From time to time, governments may need to revisit or realign their fundamental priorities to take account of developments in the economy or in society.
+A regular process for reviewing existing expenditure and revenue policies (see point 8 below) can play a useful role in ensuring that budgetary expectations are managed in line with government-wide developments.